Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 - Any expenses incurred while on training courses

+There are lots of reasons why you might be able to get a tax refund from the taxman so it's always worth checking to avoid missing out.
 You can also claim tax back if you only worked for part of the tax year.
-Talk to RIFT about claiming tax rebates after redundancy or time away from work.Do I Qualify?
+Talk to RIFT about claiming tax rebates after redundancy or time away from work.Start for Free

 Claiming tax back